-Our interest expense decreased to \$45 million for the three months ended March 31, 2006 compared to \$52 million for the three months ended March 31, 2005.
-The decrease in interest expense is due to a higher average debt balance in the prior year, as the three months ended March 31, 2005 included interest expense related the outstanding Holdings Floating Rate Notes and Holdings PIK Notes, which were fully redeemed in June 2005, as well as the Holdings Discount Notes, which were partially redeemed in June 2005.
+Our interest expense increased to \$41 million for the three months ended March 31, 2006 compared to \$35 million for the three months ended March 31, 2005.
+The three months ended March 31, 2006 reflects an increase primarily due to the inclusion of interest expense related to an additional outstanding term loan of \$250 million borrowed in May 2005, which is not reflected in the three months ended March 31, 2005 and an increase in interest rates.
 See "-Financial Condition and Liquidity" for more information.